Gemini

 This makes Gemini different from a standalone chatbot.
 It is an attempt to put a model-mediated assistant into the default paths by which many people search, write, navigate phones, build software, manage documents, run enterprise workflows, and query institutional data.

 The product layer also changes user expectations.
-A Gemini answer can look like search, chat, a document assistant, an operating-system action, a generated interface, a coding agent, or an enterprise workflow.
+A Gemini answer can look like search, chat, a document assistant, an operating-system action, a generated interface, a coding agent, a personal agent, or an enterprise workflow.
 Governance has to follow the surface, not only the underlying model.

 Agents and Developers